 To choose a system, we need to know the basic details of the application.

-• Joint width – Measured from the edge of the slab to the nearest point of the curtain wall
+- Joint width – Measured from edge of slab to nearest point of curtain wall

 Perimeter Fire Barrier Installation Typically, Firestop manufacturers will have their own programs and qualification criteria for installers wherein they educate and train them on the trade-specific installation methodologies.
 Since perimeter fire barrier systems are ‘Listed’ systems, they must be installed in accordance with their listing and the manufacturer’s installation instructions.